Online Sports Betting in Arizona

 Horse Racing Betting online was illegal for many years, however, was re-legalized in Arizona in 2015.

-Online Casinos in Arizona
+Online Fantasy Sports in Arizona

-However, at the Arizona State Level, DFS participation is considered a form of gambling, which the state bans.
+Unlike the Federal Law which determines DFS competitions games of skill and not gambling, at the Arizona State Level, DFS participation is considered a form of gambling, which the state bans.
 The only legal gambling in the state is limited to tribal casinos, horse-and-dog racing, and the Arizona state lottery.

 In February 2016, Arizona attempted to exclude DFS from the gambling law, which would allow residents access to use DFS sites.
 Senate Bill 1515 was introduced, with the goal of eliminating DFS from Arizona’s definition of gambling.
 However, the bill didn’t last long, quickly dying in the Senate.
 Arizona isn’t alone in being the only state that bans DFS.
 Iowa, Montana, Washington and Louisiana all have laws considering DFS to be a form of illegal gambling.